OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 Answers to these questions will help determine the long term viability of our strategy.

-We'll conduct our backtest over the three month period from 2017-01-01 to 2017-03-31.
+We'll conduct our back test over the three month period from 2017-01-01 to 2017-03-31.
 The date range is arbitrary.
 We chose this date range because it is near time of writing.
-Before using any strategy, it is prudent to conduct your own backtest with an appropriate date range.
+Before using any strategy, it is prudent to conduct your own back test with an appropriate date range.

-Unlike previous examples, we won't provide a Jupyter notebook which performs the backtest.
-The reason is that this backtest is rather time intensive, especially if run linearly for each date in the date range \(as a simple Jupyter notebook would do\).
-Moreover, this backtest is [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel), making it much simpler to run offline with a simple script.
+Unlike previous examples, we won't provide a Jupyter notebook which performs the back test.
+The reason is that this back test is rather time intensive, especially if run linearly for each date in the date range \(as a simple Jupyter notebook would do\).
+Moreover, this back test is [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel), making it much simpler to run offline with a simple script.
 To that end, we provide the [`ore_ice_arb_backtest.py`](code/book/ore_ice_arb_backtest.py) script which has the following usage:

 ```bash
 $ python ore_ice_arb_backtest.py YYYY-MM-DD output.csv
 ```

-This command will find all ore and ice opportunities on the given date and write those opportunites in CSV format to the specified file.
-To run the complete backtest, simply run this command for every date in the date range.
+This command will find all ore and ice opportunities on the given date and write those opportunities in CSV format to the specified file.
+To run the complete back test, simply run this command for every date in the date range.
 If you have a reasonably powerful machine, you will be able to run multiple dates in parallel.
 When all dates complete, you can concatenate all the output files to make a single results file with all opportunities for our date range.

-Assuming you've generated concatenated backtest results, we now turn to a [Jupyter notebook](code/book/Example_8_Ore_Ice_Arbitrage_Backtest.ipynb) which shows our analysis of the results.
+Assuming you've generated back test data \(you can also use our data which is available at [ore_ice_arb_backtest_20170101_20170131.csv.gz](https://drive.google.com/open?id=0B6lvkwGmS7a2SDBYRmJwVjhiTm8)\), we now turn to a [Jupyter notebook](code/book/Example_8_Ore_Ice_Arbitrage_Backtest.ipynb) which shows our analysis of the results.
 We start by reading the opportunities file into a simple array:

 ![Read Collected Opportunities](img/ex8_cell1.PNG)